 The Washington State Fair held in September each year is a major event in Western Washington, and locals flock from all corners of Western Washington to attend.
 But the fair has a smaller sister event each spring that’s a lot of fun, but a whole lot smaller and more approachable.
 The Washington State Spring Fair is an ideal family event and is especially perfect for families with small children.
 Ride the rides, eat some fair food and don’t miss all the baby animals!

 Where the Washington State Fair in September is huge and busy, the Washington State Spring Fair is smaller and a little more approachable.
 The smaller footprint area means less walking for little ones.
 There are often fewer people who attend this fair, too, so if you’re not a big fan of keeping track of the kids in big crowds, this is the fair for you.
-Watch for special family activities, like Tot Spot for young children, Kid Zone where older kids can learn about nature, science and more, and even a kids cooking show.
+Watch for special family activities, like Storybook Village for young children, Kidzone where older kids can learn about nature, science and more, and a STEM showcase.

-While the September fair pulls out all the stops in the rides department, the spring fair has just enough rides to keep things interesting (including the rollercoaster)!
+While the September fair pulls out all the stops in the rides department, the spring fair has just enough rides to keep things interesting (including the beloved and historic rollercoaster)!
 For adults and teens, there are enough midway rides to shake up your scones.
-For kids, Sillyville (a collection of rides for younger children) is out in full effect starting in 2016 –opening up even more reasons why the spring fair is great for families.Continue to 5 of 9 below.
+For kids, Sillyville (a collection of rides for younger children) is for kids two and older who want to add some excitement to their days.

-The spring fair doesn’t come with a concert series like the state fair does, but there are plenty of smaller shows to catch.
-Kick back to watch some dancing horses, pig races, magic shows and other free performances on stages throughout the fairgrounds.
-Stages to check include the Coca-Cola stage near Hobby Lobby, an outdoor stage near the front entrance as well as stages inside the Pavilion and Expo Hall.
+The spring fair doesn’t come with a concert series like the state fair in September does, but there are plenty of smaller shows to catch.
+And while state fair shows on the Grand Stand come with ticket costs, all shows at the spring fair are free.
+Kick back to watch some dancing performances, jugglers and magic shows, and even an Elvis tribute!
+Shows take place on stages throughout the fairgrounds, including the Coca-Cola stage near Hobby Hall, an outdoor stage near the blue gate entrance, as well as stages inside the Pavilion and Expo Hall.